 Follow the path gradually downhill following the line of telegraph poles.

 Passing Crompton’s Farm on the left to join the farms asphalt track.

 Eventually arriving at the A676 after a long but steady downhill descent.

 Go straight across and down the track sign posted Bradshaw Fisheries.

-Ignore the first opening on the right marked Fishermen Only (where there’s a café open to the public)
+Ignore the first opening on the right marked Fishermen Only.

 The Country Park is located within the Bradshaw Valley.
 The 250 acre country park opened in 1971 following the creation of the Jumbles Reservoir.
 The lake is perfect for fishing and sailing and there are nature trails and hides for bird-watching.
 The Tea Garden Café provides food and light refreshments and visitors can enjoy exhibitions and events held all year round.
 Jumbles information centre is open throughout the year.

 Enjoy the very pleasant walk through the woods, arriving at Jumbles reservoir dam turn right up the steps or alternatively the slope to the Jumbles Car Park.